 Any person, including children or vulnerable adults, investigators identify as having information relevant to the alleged conduct.

-When the Office of Safeguarding receives a report about the alleged conduct of a diocesan worker, it is assessed to determine whether the allegation constitutes reportable conduct and therefore falls under Part 3A of the NSW Ombudsman Act 1974, or it constitutes an alleged breach of professional standards.
+When the Office of Safeguarding receives a report about the alleged conduct of a diocesan worker, it is assessed to determine whether the allegation constitutes reportable conduct and therefore falls under Part 4 of the Children’s Guardian Act 2019, or it constitutes an alleged breach of professional standards.

 Local leaders may conduct some investigations with the Office of Safeguarding overseeing and supporting.
-These “local investigations” are informal and resolved more quickly because the nature of the allegation is less serious or only constitutes a minor breach of professional standards.
-The Office of Safeguarding undertakes any investigation due to:
+These “local investigations” are less formal and resolved more quickly because the nature of the allegation is less serious or only constitute a minor breach of professional standards.
+However, the Office of Safeguarding will undertake these investigations if there is:

-The Office of Safeguarding must investigate all reportable allegations.
+The Office of Safeguarding must investigate all allegations of reportable conduct.

 Allowing for the vagaries of all human processes, most Office of Safeguarding investigations follow the sequential list set out below.
 Detailed discussion of each step is available in drop-down dialogue boxes.

 The beginning of the investigation is vital to reduce the possibility for procedural problems later and maximise the possibilities of having an efficient, effective and timely investigation.

 The first step is assigning the investigator.
 Most Office of Safeguarding inquiries will be assigned to employed investigators who form PaRS (the Prevention and Response Service) the largest service within the Office of Safeguarding.
 However, the Manager, Prevention and Response may engage third-party (contracted) investigators.